| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 therefore, the fees charged by our firm.
 One of our favorate sayings is that

-h.
+"it takes reasonable people to settle a case." h.
 It is almost always in your best interest to come to a

 fair and equitable division of property and debts and a reasonable